Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions: Observational aspects of neutron star interiors

-Neutron star core is generally believed to be the place where the highest baryon density can be achieved in nature.
-Thus the possibility of quark matter and other exotic QCD phases are usually discussed in that context (here we include quark star, strange star etc. in the same category).
-These are supposed to be equilibrium configurations achieved by using suitable equation of state for the interior.
-What happens when such compact objects accrete matter?
-Beyond a limit, the equilibrium is broken and the collapse to black hole occurs.
-Typically, the collapse is very rapid, occurring in milliseconds for a typical stellar mass object.
-During this collapse, density keeps increasing, while an event horizon starts forming near the centre, which grows outwards.
-It is reasonable to expect that during this dynamical evolution, density will be significantly larger than the initial density of the equilibrium configuration.
-Even before the event horizon forms at the centre, the central density will keep growing, and after the formation of horizon, the region outside it will also have large density before it gets engulfed by the growing horizon.
-For a naive estimate, consider a stellar-mass black hole of mass, say, $2~\text {M}_\odot$ (approximately the upper mass limit of a neutron star, though there is still a theoretical uncertainty in estimates of this limiting mass).
-The Schwarzschild radius $r_s = 2GM/c^2$ of this type of black hole is about 6 km.
-Thus it is possible that baryon densities in matter $\rho_{bh}$ collapsing to a black hole may become about $ (2/1.4) (10/6)^3 \simeq 5$ times larger than the average mass density of a canonical neutron star of mass $1.4~\text{M}_{\odot}$ and radius 10 km.
 Thus, such collapsing {\it proto black holes} may provide possibly the highest possible densities available in nature, larger than any compact equilibrium stars.
 This should be most optimistic place for looking for extreme exotic QCD phases, such as CFL phase which require very high baryon densities.
 Even though such high densities will last for a very short times, less than a millisecond, it is a very large time for the QCD processes which occur at time scale of fm/c.
 Thus observational signals from phase transitions to different high density QCD phases may be detectable when such collapse occurs.
 Possibility of transition to quark matter core in core-collapse supernova simulations was discussed in \cite{Kuroda:2021eiv}.
 What we are proposing is that even more exotic QCD phases requiring extreme baryon densities may show up transiently in matter collapsing to black hole, for suitable masses of collapsing object.
 Numerical simulations of neutron stars accreting matter and collapsing to black hole show that central density can significantly increase even before event horizon forms at the centre \cite{Stark:1985da,Giacomazzo:2012bw,Giacomazzo:2011cv}.
 The signatures from such collapse should be very unique, as there will be a succession of phase transitions to various high baryon density QCD phases, all occurring within a time span of order milliseconds.
 Apart from signaling exotic QCD phases, it can provide unique signature of such a gravitational collapse to black holes.